jacksonmichaels/Inter_graphics/README.md

 Refactored fragment shader for increased readability

 ## Description
-This project uses fragment and vertex shaders to simulate the light warping effects observed neaby a black hole.
+This project uses fragment and vertex shaders to simulate the light warping effects observed nearby a black hole.
 The basic effect is to take the fragments that are close to the center of the black hole and shift them outwards to make the illusion that light from objects behind the Black Hole is being bent around the edges to the observers eye.

 ## Justification
 Our project fits into the intermediate real-time effect category.
-This is because it is an intermediate level post processing effect, which uses techniques that build on principals we have learned to date, such as UV remapping and vector distances.
+This is because it is an intermediate level post-processing effect, which uses techniques that build on principals we have learned to date, such as UV remapping and vector distances.

 ## UML